GENERAL DENISTRY

 Bridges

-The success of your bridge depends on its foundation – the other teeth, gums, or bone to which it is attached.
+However, the success of your bridge depends on its foundation – the other teeth, gums, or bone to which it is attached.
 Therefore, it’s very important to keep your existing teeth, gums, and jaw as healthy and strong as possible.

 Crowns

 Put simply, a crown is a kind of “cap” that is cemented to an existing tooth and usually covers the entire portion of the tooth that sits above the gum line.
 In effect, the crown becomes your tooth’s new outer surface.
-Crowns can be made of porcelain, metal, or both.
+They can be made of porcelain, metal, or both.
 Porcelain crowns are most often preferred because they mimic the color and translucency of natural teeth and are very strong.
-Unlike fillings, which apply the metal or porcelain directly into your mouth, crowns are fabricated in a lab from your unique tooth impression.
+Plus, unlike fillings, which apply the metal or porcelain directly into your mouth, crowns are fabricated in a lab from your unique tooth impression.
 This allows a dental lab technician to examine all aspects of your bite and jaw movements and sculpt a perfect-fitting crown that will keep your bite and jaw movements functioning normally after the crown is placed.

 Dentures